zeon-studio/hugoplate/content/english/technical-editing/_index.md

 ## FAQ

 If you have any questions, please start here. 😊

-{{< accordion title="Should test knitting or tech editing come first?" class="border-indigo-900 border-1 bg-slate-50" >}}

-I firmly believe that test knitting should follow tech editing, since you don't want to give a pattern with errors to your test knitters.
-Think of it like this: correcting mistakes in an author's novel is not the reader's, but the editor's and proofreader's job. 🙂

-Test knitters will spend a lot of time creating an item using your design, so the process should be as smooth for them as possible.
-Let's be honest: test knitting is free marketing most of the time, and you want your test knitters to write good things about your pattern.
-They are not tech editors; it is not their job to edit your patterns, especially for free.
-So I highly, *highly* recommend that you start the test knitting process *after* your tech editor is finished with your pattern.

-{{< /accordion >}}

 {{< accordion title="PDF, DOC or something else?" class="border-indigo-900 border-1 bg-slate-50" >}}